radhasiingh/sales-power-bi-project/README.md

 ### 10. Is there a mismatch between order volume and profit contribution?
 Answer:

-Yes — while Clothing drives the most orders, Electronics and Furniture (especially Printers and Bookcases) generate more profit.
+Yes, while Clothing drives the most orders, Electronics and Furniture (especially Printers and Bookcases) generate more profit.

 ## Process
 Cleaned and prepared the datasets in Power Query\
 Created relationships using Order ID as the key\
 Built custom KPIs and visuals using DAX\
 Used filters (Quarter, State) to make the dashboard fully interactive\
-Ensured clear, non-cluttered layout with drill-down features and donut/pie visuals
+Ensured clear, non-cluttered layout with drill-down features and doughnut/pie visuals

 ## Conclusion
 - The Madhav Ecommerce dashboard is designed to act as a real-time tracker for business performance.
 It empowers decision-makers to:
 - Double down on high-converting regions and profitable products
-- Understand seasonal trends and customer behavior
+- Understand seasonal trends and customer behaviour
 - Strategically shift toward digital payment methods
-- Optimize inventory and marketing spend for key segments
+- Optimise inventory and marketing spend for key segments

 ## Tools Used
 Microsoft Power BI Desktop\